 One day of the week is an online day.
 On this day, students attend their classes through Zoom.
-This is an official school day where attendance and participation are still checked, and students are expected to follow the usual schedule of classes and to behave accordingly.
+This is an official school day where attendance and participation are still checked, and students are expected to wear their school uniform, to follow the usual schedule of classes and to behave accordingly.